metabase/metabase/docs/questions/query-builder/expressions/countif.md

     df_filtered = df[df['Active subscription'] == false]

-## Count the rows in the group by result
+## Group by a column, and count the rows within each group

     len(df_filtered.groupby('Plan'))
 ```